 Axway Regional General Managers, responsible for all interactions with current and prospective customers in their region, including sales, pre-sales, services, customer success and field marketing.
-They are located in the main regions where Axway operates: Europe, North America, Latin America and Asia/Pacific; This legal structure is supported by a permanent operational and functional structure as well as temporary structures for the management of particular businesses and projects.
+They are located in the main regions where Axway operates: Europe, North America, Latin America and Asia/Pacific;

 - Axway and SBS Product General Managers, responsible for all aspects of 74Software's offerings, including product management, development, innovation, maintenance and related marketing; - the SBS Chief Customer Officer (CCO), in charge of all interactions with current and prospective SBS customers, except with regard to services, including sales, pre-sales, customer success and field marketing.
-The main regions concerned are Europe, Africa and the Middle East and the United States; - the SBS Chief Services Officer (CSO), in charge of SBS customer projects in all regions where SBS operates.
+The main regions concerned are Europe, Africa and the Middle East and the United States: - the SBS Chief Services Officer (CSO), in charge of SBS customer projects in all regions where SBS operates.